pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/11 🔆 Locators/03 🧑‍🦰✨ Wallet QR scan.md

-🧑‍🦰 Wallet QR scan ✨ FAQ
+🧑‍🦰 Wallet QR scan ✨
 ===

 1. **How can website developers render an NLWeb QR?**